 - Free Pattern or cut file(located at the end of the post)

 - Cricut Explore or Scissors

-- Cardstock – yellow, blue, mustard, tan and brown
+- Cardstock – yellow, blue, golden yellow, tan and brown

 - White card stock to print the insert on – I used 110lb white paper

 - Classic Pooh Bee stickers

 The finished card measures about 4.5″ x 5″ so it will fit best in an A6 envelopes – 4.75″ x 6.5″.
 You could also scrunch the three pieces that make the lid and the card will fit a 5″ x 5″ square envelope!
 You can resize the cut file just be sure to “Select All” and resize all of the pieces at once.

 If mailing, you may want to remove the foam on the little bees so that they lay flat.
 With the foam you may be required to pay extra postage.
 I haven’t tried mailing these, but ran into a similar situation when mailing handmade invitations with dimensional bows.
 Something to keep in mind! :)